 Direct taxation of businesses

-Corporate entities incorporated in Norway, and foreign companies with their effective management in Norway, are regarded as tax-resident and liable to corporate tax on their worldwide income, including capital gains (for partnerships, the tax depends on the partner's tax status).
+Corporate entities incorporated in Norway and foreign companies with their effective management in Norway are regarded as tax residents and liable to corporate tax on their worldwide income, including capital gains (for partnerships, the tax depends on the partner's tax status).

 i Tax on profits